MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-private-endpoint.md

 ---
 title: "Get started with chat private endpoints"
-description: "Secure the chat app with Azure VPN and access the chat app with a secured Azure VM. " ms.date: 06/03/2024 ms.topic: get-started ms.subservice: intelligent-apps
+description: "Secure the chat app with a virtual network (VNET) and access the chat app with a secured Azure VM. " ms.date: 06/03/2024 ms.topic: get-started ms.subservice: intelligent-apps